CalilDrissi/dev-reports/firebase-reality.md

 ------
 ### mistates I make:

+---
 ### how to prevent them:

 ----------
 ## where can I improve more:
-	- speed of execution
+	- I lack speed of execution
-	- better precode planning
+	- better precode planning and maping out what I am about to accomplish.
 -----
-to learn more about:
+#### to learn more about:
 - why use .jsx instead of js - is it a new react standard?
--

-- download copy manager.

-- strapi project for restaurant menus.

--react route v6 difference.
+- react route v6 difference.
+- I no longer need to import react?